dpriskorn/LexDanNet/README.md

 * extraction of DDO id's
 * linking senses also
 * add "missing in" statements when lemma is not found in DanNet
+* extract sentiment and add it either to sense or lexemes in Wikidata (discussion needed)

 ## Use
 `python main.py`